 Before calling for general boarding, gate attendants often allow those who need extra time or help get onto the airplane first.
 Take advantage of this “preboarding” period — it lets you get settled into your seat before the rush of people boarding the plane.
 Try to get an aisle or bulkhead seat, because these have more legroom.
 However, make sure you are not seated in an emergency exit row if you are unable to help other passengers in an emergency.

 The downside to train travel is that most passenger trains require you to climb stairs to enter the car, so make sure you have help to board and disembark.
 Amtrak can provide a wheelchair ramp or bridge if one is needed.
-For more information about traveling on Amtrak with special needs, call (800) USA-RAIL (872-7245) or visit www.amtrak.com and, under the “Plan” tab, click on Accessible Travel Services.
+For more information about traveling on Amtrak with special needs, call (800) USA-RAIL (872-7245) or visit www.amtrak.com and view the Accessible Travel Services page.

 “The major cruise lines have built their ships with accessibility in mind,” says Ms. Thomas.
 “They have contacts at the embarkation port to arrange for things like scooters.
 Whatever you need will be waiting for you when you arrive, and you leave it behind at the end of the cruise.”